peteroupc/peteroupc.github.io/bernsupp.md

 As can be seen, the elevated polynomial's coefficient 0.8208... is less than the corresponding coefficient 0.8271... for the degree-4 polynomial.

-**Note on "clamping".** In addition, for any polynomial-building scheme, "clamping" the values of **fbelow** and **fabove** to fit the interval [0, 1] won't necessarily preserve the consistency requirement, even if the original scheme met that requirement.
+**Note on "clamping".** In addition, for a polynomial-building scheme, "clamping" the values of **fbelow** and **fabove** to fit the interval [0, 1] won't necessarily preserve the consistency requirement, even if the original scheme met that requirement.
 Here is an example that applies to any scheme.

 Let _g_ and _h_ be two polynomials in Bernstein form as follows: